zulip/zulip/docs/testing/testing-with-casper.md

 * Are there any backend-errors (printed inline) while running the tests?
 * You can check the screenshots of what the UI looked like at the time of failures at `var/casper/casper-failure*.png`.
+* If you've experienced a timeout error, it could just be a flake.
+This happens sometimes if you laptop has heated up due to overload and becomes slow.
+If the failing test is unrelated, there's a good chance that it is a flake.
+Running the failed test separately again will let you know about the status of the error.
+These flakes are rare and won't occur over multiple iterations of testing.

 ### Print debugging